giovanniboscu/continuous-section-field/docs/sections/sectionfullanalysis.md

 **Key:** `A`

 **Definition**
-Total **net cross-sectional area**, including the effect of polygon weights.
+Total **cross-sectional area**, including the effect of polygon weights.

 Plain-text formula: